Eye Health and Cataract Surgery

 Your eye doctor may use a laser to make the cut.
 The hope is that a more precise cut will further improve recovery from cataract surgery.

-The IOL is clear plastic, acrylic, or silicone with an optical power chosen by the surgeon to help restore normal vision.
+The IOL is clear plastic, acrylic, or silicone with an optical power chosen by the surgeon to help restore normal vision, oftentimes minimizing the dependence on eyeglasses after surgery.
 This lens is permanent and needs no special care.

 The IOL focuses light onto the retina to help improve your vision.
 Still, even if your natural lens is replaced with an intraocular lens, you probably will need a new eyeglass prescription.
 However, most people can see fairly well at a distance without glasses after modern cataract surgery with a cataract lens replacement.